 HES is also responsible for coordinating and enabling these working groups and reporting on progress to the Strategic Historic Environment Forum.

-The Strategic Historic Environment Forum is responsible for championing Scotland's historic environment by providing strategic advice and direction on its management and promotion.
+Scotland's Historic Environment Forum (SHEF) is responsible for championing Scotland's historic environment by providing strategic advice and direction on its management and promotion.
 The Forum meets twice a year and is chaired by the Cabinet Secretary of Culture, Tourism and External Affairs.

 The Forum promotes Our Place in Time by: